The Ol' Gray Hoss

 Most secondary sources identify this film as "Old Gray Hoss," including Maltin & Bann's book.
 The

-cutting continuity for the film reveals that the title is actually "The Ol' Gray Hoss," which is
+cutting continuity for the film, as well as the Victor ledgers, reveal that the title is actually "The Ol' Gray Hoss,"